thomasyonug/thomasyonug.github.io/_pages/about.md

   - /about.html
 ---

-I received the Ph.D. degree from University of Science and Technology of China in 2025, and my B.E. degree from Hangzhou Dianzi University in 2017.
+I received my Ph.D. degree from University of Science and Technology of China in 2025, and B.E. degree from Hangzhou Dianzi University in 2017.

 My research interests include <b>programming language</b> and <b>software engineering</b>.